 Types of Blockchain Nodes

-Understanding the various kinds of blockchain nodes and how they work for different blockchain levels is essential to comprehend what a blockchain node is.
+Understanding the various types of network nodes and how they work for different blockchain levels is essential to comprehend what a blockchain node is.

 1. Full Nodes